trailofbits/mcp-context-protector/README.md

-# context-protector
+# mcp-context-protector

 ## Overview

-context-protector is a security wrapper for MCP servers that addresses risks associated with running untrusted MCP servers, including line jumping, unexpected server configuration changes, and other prompt injection attacks.
+mcp-context-protector is a security wrapper for MCP servers that addresses risks associated with running untrusted MCP servers, including line jumping, unexpected server configuration changes, and other prompt injection attacks.
 Implementing these security controls through a wrapper (rather than through a scanner that runs before a tool is installed or by adding security features to an MCP host app) streamlines enforcement and ensures universal compatibility with all MCP apps.

 ## Features